 How's it goin' team?
 Eric here again.
 It's been a while since I've blogged, so I figured I'd write one based on some scenarios during a recent customer visit.
+It’s a long one, so hold on for the ride.
 I was on-site with a customer that added probably a hundred new zones since I'd been there last.
-The only reason we even looked at that was because there appeared to be some stale entries impacting SCCM deployments, and that’s when I found that aging/scavenging wasn't enabled on the new zones (you can find very good info on scavenging here, here, and here).
+The only reason we even looked at the number of new zones was because there appeared to be some DNS stale entries that were impacting SCCM deployments, and that’s when I found that aging/scavenging wasn't enabled on the new zones (you can find very good info on scavenging here, here, and here).
 I also noticed that the zones were unsecured (issues with that can be found here).

 I suggested that they do the following: